Russia, also known as the Russian Federation, is a country located in Northern Eurasia.

 USA – 3,719 million sq.mi.

-Russia is almost double the size of the USA, which you can see on the picture below.
+Russia is almost double the size of the United States, which you can see in the picture below.
 The US territory is in blue.

 Canada (3,855 million sq. mi.) is a little bit bigger than the United States, but still, a lot smaller compared to Russia.

-Australia seems to be huge, but it’s about 2,970 million sq. mi., which makes it more than twice as smaller than Russia.
+Australia seems to be huge when you look at the map, but it’s about 2,970 million sq. mi., which makes it more than twice as smaller than Russia.

 On the picture below, you can see the territory of India (1,222 million sq. mi.) compared to Russia.

-But did you know that Russia was even bigger in size during the Soviet Union times until it collapsed in 1991?
-The Soviet Union (USSR) was covering about 1/6 of the land surface on Earth – 8,650 million sq. miles!
+But did you know that Russia was even bigger in size during the Soviet Union times until it collapsed in 1991 (if you were wondering, Russia is not communist anymore)?
+The Soviet Union was covering about 1/6 of the land surface on Earth – 8,650 million sq. miles!

 The Soviet Union was about 30% larger than Russia these days.
-Besides Russia, it included the land masses of 15 countries as part of the Union: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+Besides Russia, it included the land masses of 14 countries as part of the Union: Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 Here, take a look at the map of the Soviet Union:

-It sounds crazy, but there are 11 time zones in Russia ranging from UTC +2 to UTC +12!
-Can you imagine this: when people in the European part of Russia just waking up, inhabitants of the Far East are already back from work and having a lovely dinner.
+- It sounds crazy, but there are 11 time zones in Russia ranging from UTC +2 to UTC +12!
+Can you imagine this: when people in the European part of Russia just waking up, inhabitants of the Far East are already back from work and having a lovely dinner in the evening.
 It’s a 10 hours difference between Kaliningrad on the west and Kamchatka on the east!

-Another interesting fact is that 77% of the landmass of Russia is located in Asia – east of the Ural mountains.
-The Urals considered to mark the border between Europe and Asia, which makes Russia be part of both at the same time.
+- Another interesting fact is that 77% of the landmass of Russia is located in Asia – east of the Ural mountains.
+The Urals considered as a border between Europe and Asia, which makes Russia be part of both at the same time.

 Population of Russia